romandkuang/Hospital-Performance-Analysis/README.md

 This project analyzes synthetic hospital records modeled for Massachusetts General Hospital.
 The objective is to evaluate encounter patterns, payer coverage, procedure activity, claim costs, and 30-day return behavior to identify opportunities for better capacity planning, revenue-cycle control, and care coordination.

-The analysis was completed using **MySQL** for data exploration and business-question validation, and **Power BI** for dashboard development.
+The analysis was completed using **MySQL** for data exploration and business-question validation and **Power BI** for dashboard development.
 The final report is designed for hospital operations and finance stakeholders who need a concise view of performance trends and business risk.

 ### Business Questions